-During Fiscal Year 2023, a supplemental contribution rate is collected for LEOFF 2 and WSPRS 1/2 to fund the cost of this proposal; that cost is shared equally between members and employers.
-Further, this proposal is a benefit improvement so an increase in WSPRS member maximum contribution rate would also occur.
+During Fiscal Year 2023, a supplemental contribution rate is collected for LEOFF 2 and WSPRS 1/2 to fund the cost of this bill.
+Additionally, this bill is a benefit improvement so an increase in WSPRS member maximum contribution rate would also occur.

 The increase in the required actuarial contribution rate does not round up to the minimum supplemental contribution rate of 0.01 percent for PERS 2/3 and PSERS 2.
-Therefore, this proposal will not affect contribution rates in the current biennium for these plans.
+Therefore, this bill will not affect contribution rates in the current biennium for these plans.